When is Easter Sunday 2017—and why does the date of Easter change every year? Here are some answers from The Old Farmer’s Almanac.

 For simplicity, the equinox is considered March 21 (a fixed spring date set by the church) though it’s not always that day.
 The paschal full Moon always falls on the 14th day of a lunar month; because ancient calculations (made in a.d.
 325) did not take into account certain lunar motions, it may differ from the actual full Moon date by a day or so.

 Certain Christian churches, such as many Eastern Orthodox churches, follow the Julian calendar, either for movable feasts or for all religious observances.
+In this case, the observance can occur between April 4 and May 8 (translating to today’s Gregorian calendar dates).

 What is the Golden Number?